hchulkim/econ-paper-template/README.md

 ## Usage (Note: This function is not yet available.)

-To use the format, you can use the format names jasa-pdf and jasa-html.
+To use the format, you can use the format names aea-pdf and aea-html.
 For example:

 ```
 quarto render template.qmd --to aea-pdf